Ratakor/dalloc/README.md

 strdup(), and strndup() by a more secure version that will check for buffer overflow and memory leak.
 It will also output a recap at the end of the program.

-By defining `EXITSEGV` all exit() call will be replaced by a segfault which can be very useful to check where an overflow occur with a real debugger but will block dalloc() from being called at exit.
+By defining `EXITSEGV` all exit() call will be replaced by a segmentation fault which can be very useful to check where an overflow occur with a real debugger.

 Functions
 ---------